“One of the things we desperately need is a spiritual renewal in this country. We need a spiritual revival in America.” ~ Billy Graham

 • Imagine all of the fun you’re going to have in the coming months (and then start having it).
 On the personal side, it may be golf, swimming, tennis, gardening, biking or a family vacation.
 The list of possible fun activities is endless!
 I look forward to building and tending my flower gardens (I’m sure this will be my best flower year ever!), hanging out more with my children once they’re out of school, and I await the outdoor running season with great enthusiasm, too.
 What is your list of personal fun “to do’s”?
 Football hero Tony Dorsett said, “to succeed you need to find something to hold on to, something to motivate you, something to inspire you.”
 Imagining (and then doing) your list of fun things can help motivate, inspire and renew you so that you can refocus your energies and come back to your work stronger and more apt to succeed.

 • Contemplate your disappointments and upsets and then get over them.
 Forgive yourself for any “less than” performance you’ve had recently and ask forgiveness of anyone who may have been impacted by your mistakes, grouchy behavior or other misdeeds.
 Let go of grudges and jump on those important “clean up” conversations that need to be had.
-Approach those who disappointed you with honest, collaborative conflict conversations (we have two articles on resolving conflict management: and Managing Conflict Successfully – If Not Cheerfully!
+Approach those who disappointed you with honest, collaborative conflict conversations (we have two articles on resolving conflict management: Managing Conflict Successfully – If Not Cheerfully!
+Article 1 of 2 and Managing Conflict Successfully – If Not Cheerfully!
 Article 2 of 2) and then forgive them their trespasses so you can move on, too.
 “Forgiveness is the key to action and freedom” according to Hannah Arendt.
 You’re paying an emotional (and unnecessary) price for nursing your wounds, and you’ll be shocked by how much more energy you’ll have when you resolve them.

 When you’ve rested, played (or planned for play) and forgiven, you’ll be ready to generate your list of exciting professional possibilities.
 Spring and summer are the seasons of proactivity in public accounting and IT – the time when you can develop and implement new strategies for success.
 Possibilities in your work life may include reorganizing your office, retooling your team, re-engaging with your partners, reconnecting with clients or realizing growth through an increase in networking, referral marketing and other business development activities.
 Whatever your proactive possibilities may be, write them down and establish by-when dates for each to ensure that you are able to enthusiastically make hay while the sun shines.